3Squared/ForgeUI/README.md

 }
 ```

-Note: With the introduction of Forge UI Framework Version 5, we now are going to advice against using the Forge UI plugin as it prevents tree-shaking from occurring in the consuming app, however we have kept it in so adoption can be gradual and there are no breaking changes - therefore it is optional to register your component in the plugin for people who want the component but haven't moved away from old-style consumption yet.

 ### Tips For Tree Shaking

 Most of the leg work for making tree shaking work is already in place - there are just two things you need to make sure you do: